melisgl/journal/README.md

 - [generic-function] **READ-EVENT** *STREAMLET &OPTIONAL EOJ-ERROR-P*

-    Read the event at the current read position from `STREAMLET` and move the read position to the event after.
+    Read the event at the current read position from `STREAMLET`, and move the read position to the event after.
 If there are no more events, signal [`END-OF-JOURNAL`][3cdb] or return `NIL` depending on `EOJ-ERROR-P`.
 Signals [`STREAMLET-ERROR`][e6b2] if `STREAMLET` is not [`INPUT-STREAMLET-P`][b292] or not [`OPEN-STREAMLET-P`][5da8].